Agency outsourcing systems: add offshore capacity without chaos

 Agencies usually look for outsourcing after the team is already stretched.
 Client work is late, account managers are chasing files, and the founder is still checking tasks that should have left their desk months ago.

-This guide is for small agencies that want offshore support without turning delivery into a second management job.
-Build one clean system first.
-Add people only after the workflow can survive a normal busy week.
+This guide is for small agencies that want offshore support without more management.
+Start with one task group.
+Add people after it handles a busy week.

 Starter operating model